roberto-amoroso/VCS-painting-recognition/code/README.md

 ### Positional Arguments:

- - `input_filename`        filename of the input image or video
+ - `input`        image or video filename or folder containing images, videos or a mix of both
  - `db_path`     path of the directory where the images that make up  the DB are located
  - `data_filename`       file containing all the information about the  paintings: *(Title, Author, Room, Image)*